fuyao5411/fuyao5411.github.io/_pages/about.md

 My research
 ======
-<span style="font-size:16px; text-align: justify;">Climate change has become a trending topic and yet the ocean's role in the climate is far from being understood.
-I love the ocean since childhood, because I always feel the ocean brings me peace.
-Luckly I followed my interest and I become a physical oceanographer.
-My research mainly focuses on large-scale circulation in the Atlantic Ocean and its impact on global climate.
-I am particularly interested in understanding the variability of ocean circulation and how their changes impact regional to global climate system.
-Here are some of my research topics:</span>
+<span style="font-size:16px; text-align: justify;"> Climate change has become a central issue in global discussion.
+Yet the ocean's critical role in regulating our climate is far from being understood.
+My fascination with the ocean began in childhood, drawn to the peace it brings.
+This passion led me to pursue a career as a physical oceanographer, where my research centers on large-scale ocean circulation in the Atlantic and its influence on global climate.
+Below are some of the key topics in my research:</span>
 1. Atlantic Meridional Overturning Circulation and water mass (<span style="font-weight:bold"><a href="https://www.science.org/doi/10.1126/sciadv.abc7836">AMOC</a></span> <span style="font-weight:bold"><a href="https://doi.org/10.1038/s43247-023-00848-9">OSNAP</a></span>)
 2. Subtropic Cell (<span style="font-weight:bold"><a href="https://doi.org/10.1029/2021JC018191">STC</a></span>)
 3. Watermass property change (<span style="font-weight:bold"><a href="https://doi.org/10.1029/2018JC014878">AAIW</a></span>)